rixiobarrios/aws-s3-setup-guide/README.md

 -   [ ] Set AWS Region to `US East (N. Virginia)`
 -   [ ] Create a bucket policy.

+## Setup boto3

+Next, you'll want to set up boto3, which is the official Python library for S3.
+Follow the instructions in the [boto3-setup-guide.md](boto3-setup-guide.md).

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.